Skip to Main Content

 Local Health System Knowledge

-Our medics understand Mexico's IMSS (Instituto Mexicano del Seguro Social) healthcare system and STPS (Ministry of Labor) workplace safety regulations and ensure your production meets all local health and safety obligations.
-They navigate Mexican medical protocols seamlessly.
+Here is how it adds up.
+Our medics know Mexico's IMSS (Instituto Mexicano del Seguro Social) healthcare system and STPS (Ministry of Labor) workplace safety rules and make sure your production meets all local health and safety obligations.
+They handle Mexican medical protocols seamlessly.

 02.